 Our archive contains a wealth of material for researching military, political and social history, as well as a range of other subjects, including fashion, science and technology.

-Our library contains over 55,000 books, and represents a particularly strong collection of regimental and campaign histories.
+Our library contains over 55,000 books and periodicals, and represents a particularly strong collection of regimental and campaign histories.
 We also have over 3,670 maps and charts and 10,000 separate photographic collections available to view.

-During the first phase of reopening, the TSC will be open to current readers by appointment only.
+During the first phase of reopening, the Templer Study Centre will be open to readers by appointment only.
 Opening hours will be Tuesday to Friday, 10.30am to 1pm and 2pm to 3.15pm (last entry 2.15pm).

 We will not be able to accommodate walk-in readers or casual enquirers.